mshagirov/pythonlab/_02-lab-1/01-prerequisites.md

 - Consistent set of commands (Unix commands) for working with the command line interface (CLI) without the OS-specific quirks.
-- Windows users will be able to seamlessly transfer their skills to Linux and MacOS machines.
+- Windows users will be able to seamlessly transfer their skills to Linux and macOS machines.
 - Many Python tools such as package managers work more smoothly on Linux-like systems.